We cover the common questions that someone interested in joining the Navy may ask in this list.

 Becoming an Officer

-Nearly 400,000 active duty men and women serve in the U.S. Navy, the largest in the world today.
+More than 332,000 active-duty men and women serve in the U.S. Navy, the largest in the world today.
 Opportunities available to you range from serving on surface ships or submarines to working in the fields of electronics, engineering, computer technology, nuclear propulsion and aviation, to serving in special operations or intelligence while potentially traveling the world.